wiliao/spring-kafka/samples/docs/kafka-core-concepts.md

 ### 3.3 KRaft (Kafka's New Raft-Based Controller)

-- Starting in Apache Kafka 2.8, KRaft replaces the ZooKeeper-based controller
+- KRaft is a **preview** in Apache Kafka 2.8; the first **production** version ships in Kafka 3.0 — clusters can run with either the ZooKeeper-based controller or KRaft
 - Controller nodes form a **Raft quorum** managing a log of metadata events
 - Eliminates ZooKeeper dependency — Kafka runs as a single executable
 - Addresses scalability bottlenecks and metadata consistency issues